 from which the P-value was derived.

-Combining sratum-specific estimates is appropriate when the exposure-outcome association is the same in each of the strata, i.e. IRRage=IRRMH If true, it follows that
+Combining stratum-specific estimates is appropriate when the exposure-outcome association is the same in each of the strata, i.e. IRRage=IRRMH If true, it follows that

 (dpost, age*Tpre, age-IRRMH*dpre, age*Tpost, age)=0